columbia/osdi23-paper114-ae/README.md

 # AutoV: Scaling Machine-Checkable Verification for Large System Software

-This artifact consists of two parts.
+This artifact consists of three parts.
 The first part demonstrates how to leverage AutoV framework to generate specifications and proofs for SeKVM.
+The second part demonstrates the ability of AutoV to translate LLVM IR files to Coq.
-The second part evaluates the performance of our modified SeKVM.
+The third part evaluates the performance of our modified SeKVM.

 ## Part 1.
 Verifying SeKVM with AutoV